kariljordan/bpco/_exercises/02-05-c-building-your-core-group.md

-3. People at all SWC/DC experience + involvement levels (new instructors, local community leaders, staff, steering committee members), from different geographical locations (esp. non-North America), and a diversity of academic institutions and experiences.
+3. People at all SWC/DC experience + involvement levels (new instructors, local community leaders, staff, steering committee members), from different geographical locations (esp. non-North America), and a diversity of academic institutions (research universities + small schools) and experiences (undergrad, maybe even high school thru late-career).
+Representatives of organizations that advocate for underrepresented (race, gender, economic background) groups in science + tech.

 4. Not sure what this question is asking - I'd say anyone who identifies with the labels I've described.